Best Foster Care Resources for Maryland Kinship Caregivers: What You Actually Need

 Home safety survey compliance.
 The COMAR 07.02.25 home safety requirements apply in full, including Angel's Law cordless window coverings, locked firearm and ammunition storage in separate locked containers, and the updated smoke-free home standard covering e-cigarettes.
 Many older homes and apartments have corded blinds throughout.
 Replacing them takes time and money.

 None of these are insurmountable.
 All of them are time-sensitive.
-The Maryland Foster Care Licensing Guide maps the 120-day process with specific deadlines and explains what happens if you miss a step.
+The Maryland Foster Care Licensing Guide maps the approximately 120-day process and explains that delays can extend it to six to nine months.

 Tradeoffs